-For residents of the Hoosier State qualifying for Original Medicare, there are three Medicare Savings Programs.
+For residents of the Hoosier State qualifying for Original Medicare, there are four Medicare Savings Programs.

 *The following data is from 2016 and is based on federal amounts.
 These amounts may increase in 2017.
 If your income and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.*

 - *Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $1,010 and couples with a monthly income under $1,355, the state pays all premiums for Medicare Part B and all copays and deductibles for Medicare Parts A and B.

 - *Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with income under $1,208 per month or couples with monthly income under $1,622, the state pays premiums for Medicare Part B.

 - *Qualified Individuals (QIs): For individuals with income under $1,357 per month or couples with a monthly income under $1,823 the state pays premiums for Medicare Part B.